Understanding Customer Churn

 Bivariate analysis(used to find relationship between 2 variables):

-Here the relationship between output & input is being analysed.
-For the point marked under the circle, output is high & simultaneously input is low compared to other data points and hence it is an outlier.
+Here the relationship between output & input is being analyzed.
+For the point marked under the circle, the output is high & simultaneously input is low compared to other data points hence it is an outlier.

 Multivariate Analysis(It is analysis of 3 or more variables):

--Outliers due to data entry error can be identified by cross verifying the outlier original value by either interviewing customer or checking the original data sheet & it should be deleted or corrected by going to original source of data to get the correct value
+-Outliers due to data entry errors can be identified by cross-verifying the outlier's original value by either interviewing the customer or checking the original data sheet & it should be deleted or corrected by going to original source of data to get the correct value

--Sampling error in the form of selecting not a sample representative of the population can also cause outliers & hence these outliers should be deleted from the data to be analysed.e.g -Selecting people of age groups between 20-30 for study from a population where age vary from 0-80 years would lead to sampling error
+-Sampling error in the form of selecting not a sample representative of the population can also cause outliers & hence these outliers should be deleted from the data to be analyzed. e.g -Selecting people of age groups between 20-30 for study from a population where age varies from 0-80 years would lead to sampling error

 There are multiple techniques to do churn analysis among which popular ones are: